We the people of Gov’t Taco, in order to form a more perfect taco…

 establish Flavors, insure fresh Ingredients, provide for the tastiest consumption, promote the general Food Scene, and secure the Blessings of Tacos to ourselves and to Posterity, do ordain and establish this Taco Shop in the name of Gov’t Taco.

 Gov’t Taco began as a resolution to create modern American tacos for a community yearning for more options.
 Founding Father Jay Ducote decided to take the initial steps by signing on as the first food vendor in the impending revolution known as White Star Market.
-At the urging of Chief Confusion Coordinator Blair Loup, the taco concept was created as a ploy for Blair to get constant access to tacos.
 Gov’t Taco got its name because of its home in Louisiana’s capital city, its placement on Government Street, and from Jay’s desire to finally put his two political science degrees from LSU to use in a way that can make everyone happy: tacos.
-The vision has been turned into reality thanks in large part to bringing on Majority Whip/Executive Chef Therese Albornoz to lead the brigade.

 Gov’t Taco made a name for itself originating pop-ups at breweries and distilleries, catering weddings and festivals, and bringing the show on the road from Texas to Washington DC starting in 2016.
 In May of 2018, the doors opened at the mid-city Baton Rouge food hall to much fanfare and early success.
 Gov’t Taco won Best of 225 “Best Tacos at a Local Restaurant” in 2019 and 2020 based on its food hall location.
 In March of 2020, with the onset of the COVID-19 Pandemic, White Star Market closed its doors forever.